foreverfighter/coding-for-non-coders/README.md

 ### What is Unix?

-An operating system, just like Windows.
+An operating system, like Windows or MacOS.

 ### Why is Unix important?